UnaCloud/UnaCloud2/README.md

 Number of machines	| 1 to 5 virtual or physical machines to deploy components CPU	| 2 Cores Machine
 Memory | 4GB
-Free Disk	| 1 GB for UnaCloud Server and at least 80 GB hard disk for Virtual Machines OS	| UnaCloud server has been mainly tested in Ubuntu Server (10 to 14) and Debian (6 to 6) Supporting Features | Java JDK SE 7
+Free Disk	| 1 GB for UnaCloud Server and at least 80 GB hard disk for image files OS	| UnaCloud server has been mainly tested in Ubuntu Server (10 to 14) and Debian (6 to 8) Supporting Features | Java JDK SE 7

 ####UnaCloud Agents